-And for something truly special, be sure to make Queen Elizabeth's drop scones, also known as Scotch pancakes.
-They are really quite easy to make, and they have a delicious Old Country flavor.
+And for something truly special, be sure to make Queen Elizabeth's Scottish pancakes, also known as drop scones.
+They are really easy to make, and they have a delicious Old Country flavor.

-Every family has its pancake day and when it comes only once in six weeks it is really a special event.
+Every family has its pancake day and when it comes, it is really a special event.
 Some households serve pancakes every other day at breakfast as well as on special occasions.

 For those less accustomed to the art of pancake making, there are a few rules that should be kept in mind.